Data De-identification

 Source: UCSB Library Data Literacy Series (perma.cc/LM2L-K8DN).

-Having promised to keep participants’ identities confidential, Sarah have assigned pseudonyms to interviewees.
+Having promised to keep participants’ identities confidential, Sarah has assigned pseudonyms to interviewees.
 However, she is uncertain how to handle indirect identifiers.
 We will help her to address these issues confidently.

 Adopting best practices for de-identifying responses from your human participants can significantly enhance both the ease and reliability of this process.
 It’s crucial to incorporate de-identification considerations early in your planning phase as part of your overall data management strategy.
 Decisions on which data to collect, what to exclude, and how to inform participants about de-identification will profoundly impact how you can use and share the data in the future as we will explore in future episodes.